tweag/python-monorepo-example/2017-07-10-haskell-r-best-both-worlds.md

 Haskell run on Spark, thus enabling Haskell applications to use Spark’s MLLib for large-scale machine learning.

 What, then, is HaskellR?
-It’s a way to seemlessly mix R code and Haskell code, with full interoperability in both directions.
+It’s a way to seamlessly mix R code and Haskell code, with full interoperability in both directions.
 You can do that in source files, of course, but you can also quickly play around in the interpreter, appropriately called H (no, I was not